Dinka Džubur: Early life and education

-Born in Slavonski Brod, Croatia (then Yugoslavia), the daughter of Bosniak father Ramiz, a worker in the technical engineering field and Croatian mother Katarina, a businesswoman.
+Dinka was born in Slavonski Brod, Croatia (then Yugoslavia), the daughter of Bosniak father Ramiz, a worker in the technical engineering field, and Croatian mother Katarina, a businesswoman.
 Dinka was a professional gymnast growing up.

 After the outbreak of the Yugoslav Wars during Dinka's childhood, Dinka moved frequently, with stints living in different parts of Croatia and Germany.
 She changed a number of countries and schools before settling in Australia.
 Dinka referred to this period stating that her "sports mindset helped her overcome the difficulties of a fast-changing reality and a childhood affected by war".
 She attended Keebra Park State High School on the Gold Coast in Queensland.
 Dinka completed a Bachelor of Journalism at the University of Queensland after which she was accepted into Queensland University of Technology Acting Department in Brisbane where she graduated with a Bachelor of Fine Arts in Acting degree.
 Dinka is bilingual and speaks fluent Croatian, German and has an ear for accents.